jokedewinter/graphic-design/_posts/2018-03-01-the-wives-of-los-alamos.md

 title:  "The Wives of Los Alamos"
 type:	"handmade"
 img:    alamos-website-featured.jpg
-alt:	Book cover for The Wives Of Los Alamos by TheaShea Nesbit.
+alt:	Handmade book cover design for The Wives Of Los Alamos by TheaShea Nesbit.
 size:   "square"
 ---
 Cover design for a book about the wives of the scientists who developed the atomic bomb at Los Alamos.